 Starting uni is an exciting time, but like any change is stressful for anyone.
 It can be particularly stressful if you are on the autistic spectrum because it involves so much uncertainty.
-This is likely to be greater this academic year, since there has been so much uncertainty about A-Level evaluations and what teaching and learning may look like during Covid-19.
 It’s also a very busy time for the university, with lots of new students arriving and familiar ones returning.
 Getting the support you need in those first few weeks, even simple things like someone showing you around all the places where your teaching sessions will be held can be really important.
 In our surveys, lots of students didn’t tell anyone they were autistic until they were already really struggling, and that can be too late for it not to have an effect on you and your work.
 It takes time to process applications for support and send information to the relevant people, so the earlier you can do it the better.
 You don’t have to wait for your results.
 You can get started with help from your firm choice university now – even if you end up going somewhere else.
 The University of Bath runs two schemes for students with autism- Beginning at Bath, a pre- entry event to let students familiarise themselves with campus and get to know some of the Disability Service, and the Campus buddy Scheme, where new students are supported by trained student volunteers.

 When I disclose, who will find out?